netcinematics/ALPHA_BITZ_AI/ALPHA_BITZ_SYNTAX_MIN_001.md

 Using SYNTAX_ENHANCEMENTS called "WORDZ",

-ALPHA_BITZ adds (unique) extra dimensionality in embedded space.
+ALPHABITZ adds (unique) extra dimensionality in embedded space.

 > Where we embed extra metadata into singular letters.